jas-jas/Ubiquiti-ERL-OpenVPN/README.md

 # Ubituiti-ERL-OpenVPN
 Configuration for setting up OpenVPN for PIA

-## Steps for setting up OpenVPN on a Edgerouter specifically for PIA
-## Might work for other VPNs as well ##
+## Steps to set up OpenVPN on a ERL for PIA - Possibly work for other VPNs ##

 Download the .zip file directly from PIA - Latest URL is here: https://www.privateinternetaccess.com/openvpn/openvpn.zip